CPS-IT/deploy-typo3-capistrano/README.md

 > Docker image for deployment of TYPO3 CMS applications via Capistrano, based on
 > [`dkdeploy-typo3-cms`][4].

-:warning: This is a replacement for the legacy [`cpsit/deploy-typo3-capistrano`][3] image on Docker Hub.

 ## What does it do?

 This package provides a Docker image with preinstalled Capistrano for TYPO3.